fotistsiou/chatbot_java/README.md

     - Conditional statement
     - One-line condition with ternary operator
     - For loop
+    - IDE
+    - What are bugs
+    - Debugging overview
+    - Run and debug with IntelliJ IDEA
+    - Debugging simple constructs
 - Stage 5/5: Play a simple quiz together
   - At this point, the assistant will be able to check your knowledge and ask multiple-choice questions.
 Add some functions to your code and make the stage even better.